esitarski/CrossMgr/helptxt/RiderDetail.md

 For USAC, UCI, CrossResuls and WebScorer Publish, the rider will be also be given the relegated position.
 However, there is no way to indicate this in the output.

+### Result Note
+A text field that will appear on the Results page for this rider.
+Record Warnings, Disqualifications or Fines for this rider here, and they will be shown on the results page.

 ### Autocorrect Lap Data
 If selected, CrossMgr will try to autocorrect entries.